wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

    a more complicated address mapping scheme, i.e., per-page overflow page, which can be easily achieved without any GPU side modification (the GPU should request such a page to the host CPU if it is not there yet).

+2. The paper suggests that the base design uses linearly mapped overflow area, while in the base design there is per-page compression ratio and per-page offset field.
+This is unnecessary for the base design, but required for the per-allocation design.

 This paper proposes Buddy Compression, a GPGPU main memory compression scheme for simplicity and effectiveness.
 The paper is motived by the fact that modern GPU workload sizes often exceed the maximum possible memory size